TechSavantis/polisparalela/site/content/thinks/brand-identity-for-sussex-payroll-specialist.md

 We were approached by Pay Assist - an [outsourced payroll services](http://www.pay-assist.co.uk/payroll-services/) company based in Uckfield - in January to design and develop the brand identity.

-It was clear from the outset that [Pay Assist](http://www.tomango.co.uk/created/pay-assist/) was a client that didn't just need a logo throwing together.
+It was clear from the outset that [Pay Assist](http://www.polisparalela.co.uk/created/pay-assist/) was a client that didn't just need a logo throwing together.
 They appreciated what it means to have a brand identity created and how important it is to the success of a business.

-And that's why they came to Tomango.
+And that's why they came to Polis Paralela.

 ## Understanding the brief